JustinCally/VicmapR/cran-comments.md

+# VicmapR 0.2.3 (2023-06-19)
++ Check internet resource is available in the cql predicate tests

 ## Submission 0.2.2 (2023-06-14)
 + Exits test if internet resource is not available and provides an informative message as per CRAN policy